leohiselius/spreizer-net/README.md

 See the documentation for connecting external input.

 Parameters can be changed in the file "params.py".
-Note that the values of the dictionary in "params.py" can be changed from another file.
+Note that the values of the dictionary in "params.py" can be changed from within another file.

 The file "excitability_matrix.py" generates plots of the EI-landscape along with a kind of flow map.